-Lawn Phix (Franklin, MA) has been using specific high-quality and premium fertilizers since 2018.
+Lawn Phix (Bellingham, MA) has used specific high-quality and premium fertilizers since 2018.
 The main focus of this premium lawn care plan is to build soil health, and the only way to do that is to feed your lawn AND soil – something that the other local companies do not.

-Our lawn care plan for the Norfolk County, MA area uses 7 annual applications of the best lawn fertilizers on the market – a mix of granular fertilizer and liquid fertilizer.
-And included with every lawn fertilizing application is a liquid application to boost activate your soil’s microbes.
+Our lawn care plan for Franklin, Bellingham, and the Norfolk County, MA, area uses seven annual applications of the best lawn fertilizers on the market – a mix of granular fertilizer and liquid fertilizer.
+And included with every lawn fertilizing application is a liquid application to boost and activate your soil’s microbes.
 These soil amendments are mostly organic and are absolute game-changers.
 Over time, these ingredients will do everything from helping soften your soil (allowing more water and minerals to penetrate the soil deeper to the grassroots) to making the fertilizer and micronutrients more available to the plant, and allowing more nutrient uptake through the roots and into the grass.

 Areas we cover:

-Lawn Phix will cover Franklin, MA (02038), and surrounding towns.
+Lawn Phix will cover Bellingham, MA (02019), Franklin, MA (02038), and surrounding towns.
 We provide high-quality lawn fertilization for residential and commercial properties within the Norfolk County areas of Massachusetts.

 - Bellingham, MA

 - Franklin, MA